Skip to main page content

 Last Revision January 16, 2020

-The Board of Governors of Lambton College recognizes the legal and moral responsibilities of the College to provide a safe and healthy work and educational environment for all employees and students.
+The Board of Governors of Lambton College recognizes the legal and moral responsibilities of the College to provide a safe, healthy, and inclusive work and educational environment for all employees, students, and visitors.

 The objective of the College Occupational Health & Safety Policy, consistent with the overall objectives of the College, is to minimize the risk of injury/illness or property damage through:

-• the provision of safe facilities, equipment, materials, and protective devices;
+• providing safe facilities, equipment, materials, and protective devices;

-• the establishment of safe practices, procedures, and measures which are strictly observed; and
+• establishing and strictly observing safe practices, procedures, and measures

-• encouraging a culture of safety with the ongoing development and enhancement of the Internal Responsibility System
+• encouraging a culture of safety with the ongoing development of the Internal Responsibility System, with attention to equity, diversity, and inclusion.

 Policy